gvwilson/11-techbook/README.md

 but other times they are poorly organized, not well edited, lack some unique insight you can bring to the topic, or are trying to be too general.
+Note that some differentiators are not significant enough to be selling points.
+For example, you might argue, "My book is better because it incorporates color diagrams, and the competition titles are black and white."
+Do color diagrams make a signtificant difference in comprehension?
+Most often, they don't.
+To an editor, a request for color printing usually equates to more investment and less profit.

-Every publisher's proposal form will ask about this;
+Every publisher's proposal form will ask about competition;
 finding an answer *before* you have written several chapters can save you a lot of fruitless labor.